ErdunE/mira-astrology-companion/docs/final/final_report.md

 ### 2.3 VPC Layout

 Our VPC is designed to meet the course requirement for a multi-AZ, production-style networking layout while still remaining simple enough to manage in Terraform.
 The `network_vpc` module provisions a VPC with the CIDR block `10.0.0.0/16`, which provides plenty of address space for subnets and future growth.
-Within this VPC, we define two public subnets (for example, `10.0.1.0/24` in `us-east-1a` and `10.0.2.0/24` in `us-east-1b`) and two private subnets (`10.0.11.0/24` and `10.0.12.0/24`), also spread across those two AZs.
+Within this VPC, we define two public subnets (`10.0.1.0/24` in `us-east-1a` and `10.0.2.0/24` in `us-east-1b`) and two private subnets (`10.0.11.0/24` and `10.0.12.0/24`), also spread across those two AZs.
 This layout gives us a clear separation between resources that need direct inbound internet access (e.g., NAT gateways or load balancers) and resources that should remain isolated (e.g., Lambda functions and VPC endpoints).

 Routing is configured to ensure that public subnets can reach the internet while private subnets use controlled egress paths.
 The public route tables send `0.0.0.0/0` through an Internet Gateway attached to the VPC, which is appropriate for resources like CloudFront origins or NAT gateways that occasionally need external connectivity.
 Private subnets are associated with route tables that do not expose them directly to the internet; instead, they rely on VPC gateway endpoints to reach AWS services such as DynamoDB and S3.
 The Bedrock VPC interface endpoint is explicitly placed into the private subnets so that calls from the Lambda function to Bedrock occur entirely over the AWS private backbone network, reducing the attack surface and avoiding public internet exposure.